GeekyAnts/laravel-inertia-sharedo/README.md

 You can customise the functionality of Sharedo easily by making changes in the sharedo.php file present in your config folder.

-1. If your model files are not present in `App\Models\\`, you can set the **modelPath** to the path of that folder:
+1. If your model files are not present in **App\Models\\\\**, you can set the **modelPath** to the path of that folder:

     ```jsx
     "modelPath" => "App\Models\\"
     ```

 2. If you want to add your own custom middleware to the sharedo, append it to the middleware array.
-For example, if you want to add a `admin` middleware, your middleware array will look like this:
+For example, if you want to add a **admin** middleware, your middleware array will look like this:

     ```jsx
     "middleware" => ['web', 'auth','admin']
     ```

 3. If you want only certain entities to be shareable, you can add them to the **restrict-entities** array.
-For example, if you want only the `files` entity to be shareable, you can do as follows:
+For example, if you want only the **files** entity to be shareable, you can do as follows:

     ```jsx
     'restrict-entities' => ['files'],
     ```

 4. You can also send email notifications to the users when they are given access to an entity.
-    Sharedo fires an `UserAbilityChanged` event when a user's access is changed and attaches the `SendUserAbilityChangedNotification` listener to it.
+    Sharedo fires an **UserAbilityChanged** event when a user's access is changed and attaches the **SendUserAbilityChangedNotification** listener to it.
 If you want to send an email notification, make the following changes in EventServiceProvider:

     ```jsx
-            use Geekyants\Sharedo\Events\UserAbilityChanged;
+    use Geekyants\ShareDialog\Events\UserAbilityChanged;
-            use Geekyants\Sharedo\Listeners\SendUserAbilityChangedNotification;
+    use Geekyants\ShareDialog\Listeners\SendUserAbilityChangedNotification;
     protected $listen = [
      ...
           UserAbilityChanged::class => [
             SendUserAbilityChangedNotification::class,
         ]

     ];
     ```

     You can also modify the email template by publishing the Sharedo mail resources.
     After running this command, the mail notification template will be located in the

     `resources/vendor/sharedo/mail` directory:

     ```jsx
     :php artisan vendor:publish  --tag="mail"
     ```

     You can attach your own listeners to the event.
-For example, if you want to attach a `SendSlackNotification` listener to the event, you can add the following code:
+For example, if you want to attach a **SendSlackNotification** listener to the event, you can add the following code:

             ```jsx
             use Geekyants\Sharedo\Events\UserAbilityChanged;